 This basket holds the savings accounts where any potential interest, dividends and gains that you earn are taxed immediately.
 Typically, these are the accounts like checking,

 “Everyone needs to have liquid money,” Lutes says.
 “Life happens—the car breaks down, a storm comes through, you become unemployed.
 This is your

 Money in many of these accounts won’t fluctuate with the market, Lutes says, but for all of them, the money will be there when you need it.

 - Bottom line: Gains on this money are taxed annually, but the contributions and potential gains are readily available for a rainy day.

 These accounts, which include

 “For many Americans, the majority of savings is in the tax-later basket,” Lutes says.
 “It’s the easiest place for people to save.”

 As you get closer to retirement, you may want to take a closer look at this bucket to determine how much taxable money you’ll have once in retirement and potentially take some steps to change it.
-The more taxable income you have in retirement, he says, the greater the taxation of any Social Security benefits you’ll receive.
+The more taxable income you have in retirement, he says, the greater the

 - Bottom line: In this basket, contributions and any potential gains are tax deferred, and the assets are generally earmarked for longer-term needs, like retirement and college funding.